skeeto/passphrase2pgp/README.md

 in the future, you will need to use `--time` to reenter the exact time.
 If 1970 is a problem, then choose another memorable date.

+The `--check` (`-c`) causes passphrase2pgp to abort if the final bytes of the Key ID do not match the hexadecimal argument.
+If this option is not provided, the `KEYID` environment variable is used if available.
+In either case, `--repeat` (`-r`) is set to zero unless it was explicitly provided.
+The additional passphrase check is unnecessary if they Key ID is being checked.

 The `--paranoid` (`-x`) setting quadruples the KDF difficulty.
 This will result in a different key for the same passphrase.